-Nandu Jayakumar is a software architect and engineering leader at Visa, where he is currently responsible for the long-term architecture of data systems and leads the data platform development organization.
+Nandu Jayakumar is a software architect and engineering leader at Oracle.
+Before that he was responsible for the long-term architecture of data systems and was Senior Director of data platform development at Visa.
 Previously, as a senior leader of Yahoo’s well-regarded data team, Nandu built key pieces of Yahoo’s data processing tools and platforms over several iterations, which were used to improve user engagement on Yahoo websites and mobile apps.
 He also designed large-scale advertising systems and contributed code to Shark (SQL on Spark) during his time there.
 Nandu holds a bachelor’s degree in electronics engineering from Bangalore University and a master’s degree in computer science from Stanford University, where he focused on databases and distributed systems.

 Rajesh Bhargava is an engineering leader at Visa, where he currently leads the effort to offer the Hadoop Platform as a Service (PaaS).
 Prior to that, as a Director and founding member of a predictive analytics startup, he built scalable platforms for predictive analytics, segmentation & real-time recommendations.
 At Yahoo, as an engineering lead, he helped define and design a number of audience and advertiser analytics solutions.
 Rajesh holds a bachelor’s degree in computer science and a master’s in computer applications.